mohamedabdelhamed13/Simple-Hand-Posture-Detection/README.md

 # Simple-Hand-Posture-Detection
-Write a complete program (using any programming language) to apply edge detection.
+Write a complete program (using python) to apply edge detection.
 In doing as:
 ### Step 1: Input Images:
 A. The dataset consists of more than one image; each image has a different hand sign.